the-alchemist-gh/phase-3-sql-aggregate-functions-readme/README.md

 800850.0
 ```

 That return value is a little ugly, however.
-Let's use the `AS` keyword to alias the return value as `average_net_worth`.
+Let's use the `AS` keyword to rename the column.
+This is called "aliasing the return value".

 ```sql
 SELECT AVG(net_worth) AS average_net_worth FROM cats;